uwbanjoman/Ouroboros.jl/README.md

 Introduction
 Modern scientific research increasingly relies on computational models to explore complex, multi-scale phenomena.
-Ouroboros.jl is designed as a \emph{numerical laboratory} that unifies energy, charge, and matter into a single evolving system.
+Ouroboros.jl is designed as a numerical laboratory that unifies energy, charge, and matter into a single evolving system.
 Its goal is not only to simulate known physics but to provide a sandbox for testing new hypotheses, discovering emergent behaviors, and exploring interactions across scales from the nano- to the cosmic.

 Core Framework